dzungda/cert-manager-nginx-ingress/README.md

 #
 ## Assign a DNS name
 The external IP that is allocated to the ingress-controller is the ELB endpoint to which all incoming traffic should be routed.
 To enable this, add it to a DNS zone you control
-In this example I have DNS named : `elb.giaingay.io`
+In this example I have DNS named : `dungda.xyz`
 #
 ## Deploy Cert-Manager
 We need to install cert-manager to do the work with Kubernetes to request a certificate and respond to the challenge to validate it.